In this topic:

 I prefer to use non-enhanced ribs so I can season them the way I like.
 If you use enhanced ribs, make sure to cut back on the salt in the rub you apply.

 On average, you will get 2-4 servings per slab of spareribs and 1-2 servings per slab of loin back ribs.
-A lot depends on whether you're serving another barbecue meat along with the ribs, how many side dishes you're offering, how hungry your guests are, and how you present the ribs to your guests.
+A lot depends on whether you're serving another barbecue meat along with the ribs, how many side dishes you're offering, how hungry your guests are, how many football linebackers you've invited over, and how you present the ribs to your guests.

 If you want to discourage guests from loading up on too many ribs at once, cut them into individual bones and place them at the end of the buffet line.
-This allows people to take only the number of ribs they want, and they'll tend to take fewer since they've already loaded up their plate with side dishes before getting to the ribs.
+People will load-up their plates with side dishes before getting to the ribs and then take only the number of ribs they want.

 You can find pork ribs in most supermarkets, butcher shops, and wholesale warehouse stores.
 In the supermarket you may find brand-name ribs neatly trimmed and individually packaged in Cryovac, or no-name ribs cut in half and packaged on Styrofoam trays.
 It can be difficult to tell exactly what you're getting when ribs are packaged using these two methods.